 Before 2009, military spouses generally had to pay income taxes to the states where their spouses were stationed.
 But the Military Spouses Residency Relief Act changed all that.
 Now military spouses don’t have to pay income taxes to a state that’s not their legal residence just because their family is stationed there.

 Joint returns usually must be signed by both spouses.
-But if military duties keep you away from home, your spouse can use a power of attorney to file a joint return on your behalf.
+But if military duties keep you away from home, your spouse can use the power of attorney to file a joint return on your behalf.

 Selling Your Home